Highlights from Year 1 (2019-20) to Year 5 (2023-24) are listed below.

 Wetlands in the Bonanza Biodiversity Corridor (BBC), along Bonanza Creek between Slocan and Summit lakes, are sensitive ecosystems with high biodiversity values.
 The target landscape for ecosystem enhancement is a portion of the 15-km-long BBC, comprising 12,865 hectares (ha) that link Slocan and Summit lakes within the upper Slocan Lake watershed.
 The project focuses on three wetland complexes within the BBC that have been highly impacted by the old CPR rail line constructed over 100 years ago.

-This map provides on overview of available data for cumulative impacts in the Bonanza Biodiversity Corridor including land ownership, management jurisdictions, and human activity to inform protection and management of wildlife movement corridors and habitat connectivity.
+This map provides an overview of available data for cumulative impacts in the Bonanza Biodiversity Corridor including land ownership, management jurisdictions, and human activity to inform protection and management of wildlife movement corridors and habitat connectivity.
 Grizzly bear core (tan) and linkage (yellow) habitats as identified by the Trans-border Grizzly Bear Project have been overlaid with cumulative impacts relative to preliminary upland wildlife corridors.